Home

 Beans and Greens has a corn maze that is fun to go through during the day with the young kids.
 At night, it's a little more challenging and "spookier" for the older ones.

-Butternut Farm in Farmington also has pumpkin picking.
+Butternut Farm in Farmington, New Hampshire also has pumpkin picking.
 Plus you can find homemade pies and other specialty items.
 They are open from mid-June to early November from Tuesday through Sunday from 8am-4pm.

 Christmas Trees In The Lake Winnipesaukee Area

-Some of the local Christmas tree farms in the Lake Winnipesaukee area are:
+Some of the local New Hampshire Christmas tree farms in the Lake Winnipesaukee area are:

 Bald Peak Christmas Tree Farm